To progress to your full (unrestricted) car licence you must:

 If you are disqualified from driving on your green Ps, you must reapply and any time accumulated towards the 24-month requirement is void.

-When you pass the DQT, you can purchase a 1, 3, 5 or 10-year full (unrestricted) car licence.
+You can purchase a 1, 3, 5 or 10-year full (unrestricted) car licence.
 You must be licensed to drive legally and as such will have to continue to renew your licence while you wish to continue driving.
 This renewal process continues until you no longer require a licence or reach 75 years of age.

 If you no longer require a licence you can return it to Roads and Maritime Services and get a NSW Photo Card to use for identification purposes.